Mustazur1234/Blockchain-MadiCare/README.md

 Therefore, we need a system that eradicates these third parties and allow the patient to be in control of the complete insurance or donation amount so that they can avail better medical facilities.

-## Solution By blockchain madicale care
+## Solution By blockchain medical healthcare
 Medicare Chain address the issue of third parties and centralized authorities involved in the medical transactions in Health Care sector.

 Its utmost priority is to enable the patients to get a complete control over their entire medical funds without loosing it to any third party.

 So that the patient can avail the health care facility that they deserve.

-## 3 Main tools of blockchain madicale care
+## 3 Main tools of blockchain medical healthcare
 * **Decentralization**: Eradicates any control of central authorities over the medical funds or donation amounts.
 Thus, ensures utmost security from any tamper with medical data